How to Handle Luggage During Long Layovers

 Transit Hotel | Very High | High | Long or overnight layovers |

-Luggage Delivery Service | Very High | High | Hassle-free travel |
+Luggage Storage with Delivery Service | Very High | Medium | Hassle-free travel |

 Carry-On Only | Medium | Free | Short layovers |